Hypercubers/hypercubing.xyz/docs/theory/grip_theory.md

 ### More puzzles

 This definition is immediately generalizable by replacing the set of grips and the grip group.
-For instance, using 12 grips and the grip group of a dodecahedron, we can create a megaminx, and by including all pieces, we can construct the complex megaminx, which has $2^{10} = 1024$ pieces of 96 types.
+For instance, using 12 grips and the grip group of a dodecahedron, we can create a megaminx, and by including all pieces, we can construct the complex megaminx, which has $2^{12} = 4096$ pieces of 96 types[^1].

 We can also take 8 grips, `R`, `U`, `F`, `O`, `L`, `D`, `B`, and `I`, with the grip group being the 192 symmetries of the hypercube.
 This allows us to construct the [3^4^](/puzzles/3x3x3x3.md).
 One notable feature of this group that is not present in the previous cases is that when we take two adjacent grips (e.g. `R` and `U`), there are non-identity elements of the grip group that fix both of these, even though there are also non-identity elements that only fix one of them.
 This means that [RKT](/techniques/rkt.md) is possible on this puzzle.